 Your nerves may need to be tested.
 This can be done with a biopsy.

 It is important to regularly monitor blood glucose levels.
-You can bring them within normal range with meal planning, exercise, and/or medications.
+Meal planning, exercise, and/or medications can help.

-If you have diabetic neuropathy, you will need to take special care of your feet.
+Footcare will be needed to avoid ulcers.
 The nerves in the feet are the ones most often affected by neuropathy.
-This care will involve regular visits to a foot doctor and careful cleaning, inspection, moisturizing, and grooming of your feet.
+This care will involve regular visits to a foot doctor and careful cleaning, inspection, moisturizing, and grooming of the feet.
 In addition, always wear well-fitting shoes and thick, soft, seamless socks to help protect your feet from injuries.

 American Diabetes Association